waraunika/note-cn/Chapter 2  Physical Layer.md

 	- every switch in the transit path needs enough storage to accommodate the entire message
 	- because of store-and-forward technique, and waits included until resources are available, message switching is very slow
 	- message switching was not a solution for streaming media and real-time application
-1. define switching
-2. explain various switching technology with practical implementation examples
-3. explain packet switching in detail
-4. discuss how data goes throw switch to switch in frame relay victual-circuit network
-5. differentiate between datagram switching and virtual circuit switching approach
-6. explain virtual circuit switching in detail
-7. differentiate circuit switching and packet switching, and which you would prefer, and why?

 ### D. Miscellaneous
 #### Comparison
 | Aspect         | Circuit Switching                                                     | Packet Switching                                      |